 ABSOLUTE STEEL maintains its own engineering department that works with a network of licensed engineers in all 48 contiguous states.
 Should you require engineered plans for your building department in order to obtain a building permit we can supply you with what you’ll need:

-- 3 sets of signed and sealed drawings by a licensed professional engineer registered in your state.
+- Signed and sealed drawings by a licensed professional engineer registered in your state.

-- 3 sets of structural calculations, signed and sealed by professional engineer, showing that the structure meets or exceeds their Design Load Criteria (Snow, Wind, Seismic Zone Loads)
+- Structural calculations, signed and sealed by professional engineer, showing that the structure meets or exceeds their Design Load Criteria (Snow, Wind, Seismic Zone Loads)

 Note that all our plans include your Concrete/Foundation Plan.
 Most plans offered by other companies do not include this — if not going with Absolute Steel, verify this before spending your money.